 Even before the pandemic, the lack of available child care was at a crisis level in Jefferson County.
-As of October, 2023 the Washington State Department of Children Youth & Families (DCYF) estimated that of the 864 children eligible in Jefferson County, only 137 were enrolled in licensed early learning child care1.
-This represents 20% of the total need; for families who are at or above 200% of the federal poverty level, only 16% of the need is met.
+As of July, 2024 the Washington State Department of Children Youth & Families (DCYF) estimated that of the 907 children eligible\ in Jefferson County, only 96 were enrolled in licensed early learning child care.
+This represents less than 15% of the total need.